Risk Factors Dashboard

 If the Company fails to enhance existing products, or to develop and achieve market acceptance for flat panel displays, flight control computers, display generators, flight management systems, autothrottle technology and other new products that meet customer requirements, its business, financial condition and results of operation may be affected adversely.

-The Company spends a large portion of its research and development efforts in developing and marketing the FPDS, FMS, ThrustSense® Autothrottle and complementary products.The Company spends a large portion of its R&D efforts in developing and marketing the FPDS, FMS, ThrustSense® Autothrottle and complementary products.
+The Company spends a large portion of its research and development efforts in developing and marketing the FPDS, FMS, ThrustSense® Autothrottle, military display generators and flight control computers and other complementary products.The Company spends a large portion of its research and development efforts in developing and marketing the FPDS, FMS, ThrustSense® Autothrottle and complementary products.
 The Company’s ability to grow and diversify its operations through the introduction and sale of new products is dependent upon its continued success in product development and engineering activities, its sales and marketing efforts, its ability to acquire new products from strategic partnerships and acquisitions, and its ability to obtain necessary regulatory approvals to sell such products.
-The Company’s ability to grow and diversify its operations through introduction and sale of new products is dependent upon its continued success in product development and engineering activities, its sales and marketing efforts, and its ability to obtain necessary regulatory approvals to sell such products.
+Sales growth will depend in part on market acceptance of and demand for FPDS, FMS, ThrustSense® Autothrottle, military display generators and flight control computers and any other products we develop in the future.
 Sales growth will depend in part on market acceptance of and demand for the FPDS, FMS, ThrustSense® Autothrottle and any products we develop in the future.
+The Company cannot be certain that it will be able to develop, acquire, introduce or market its FPDS, FMS, ThrustSense® Autothrottle, military display generators and flight control computers or other new products or product enhancements in a timely or cost-effective manner, or that any new products or product enhancements will receive market acceptance or necessary regulatory approval.
 The Company cannot be certain that it will be able to develop, acquire, introduce or market its FPDS, FMS, ThrustSense® Autothrottle or other new products or product enhancements in a timely or cost-effective manner, or that any new products or product enhancements will receive market acceptance or necessary regulatory approval.
-The Company cannot be certain that it will be able to develop, introduce or market its FPDS, FMS, ThrustSense® Autothrottle or other new products or product enhancements in a timely or cost-effective manner, or that any new products or product enhancements will receive market acceptance or necessary regulatory approval.
 In addition, the Company’s business is dependent upon maintaining its reputation and relationships with existing customers and potential partners.
 If the Company’s performance or the performance of the Company’s products does not meet its customers’ expectations, the Company’s reputation and its relationships could be damaged, which may have a material adverse impact on the Company’s business, financial condition and results of operations.

 Growth of the Company’s customer base could be limited by delays or difficulties in completing development and introduction of planned products or product enhancements.